The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: Preliminaries and the equivariant Atiyah-Hirzebruch spectral sequence

 All of the above can be redone using \textit{real} (instead of complex) $G$-vector bundles to obtain $KO^*_G$, the real equivariant $K$-theory.
 In the real case, Bott periodicity is of order 8, $KO^n_G(X)\cong KO_G^{n-8}(X)$, and for any finite subgroup $H<G$, $KO^*_G(G/H)\cong KO^*_H(\pt)$.
 In particular, $KO^0_G(G/H)\cong RO(H)$, where $RO(H)=R_\R(H)$ is the representation ring over $\R$.

-We now recall the particular {\em Bredon cohomology} introduced in \cite[Sec.\ 2]{WL}.
-Let $\mathcal F$ be the a family of subgroups of $G$ (throughout this text, $\mathcal F$ will be the family of finite subgroups of $G$) and let $M$ be a contravariant functor from the orbit category $\Or$ to abelian groups.
-For a given $G$-CW-complex $X$, the {\em Bredon cohomology} of $X$ with coefficients in $M$ is defined as the homology of the cochain complex
+We now recall the {\em Bredon cohomology} introduced in \cite[Sec.\ 2]{WL}.
+Let $\mathcal F$ be the a family of subgroups of $G$ (in our examples $\mathcal F$ will be the family of finite subgroups of $G$) and let $M$ be a contravariant functor from $\Or$, the orbit category associated to $\mathcal F$, to $\textbf{Ab}$, the category of abelian groups.

-where ${C_n}(X)$ assigns to each orbit $G/H$ the free abelian group with one generator for each $n$-cell in $X^H$ and the morphism $\delta$ is the composition with the boundary map.
-If $\mathcal F$ is the family of finite subgroups, each group $\Hom_\Or({C_n}(X),M)$ can be proved to be isomorphic to $\bigoplus_{j\in J_n}M(G/H_j)$, see again Section 2 of \cite{WL}.
-Under these isomorphisms, the coboundary becomes

-We give now an explicit expression of this map in terms of the cellular structure of $X$.
-For it, $M$ is going to be assumed invariant under conjugations, i.e., if $f\colon G/H\to G/(g^{-1}Hg)$ is a map in the orbit category induced by conjugation, then $M(f)$ is an isomorphism.
-Note that, in particular, the functors $K_G^*$ and $KO_G^*$ have this property.